 b.
-1922, Snovsk, Soviet Union, d.
-2007, New York
+1922, Snovsk, Russia; d.
+2007, New York City

 Jules Olitski was born Jevel Demikovski in Snovsk, Soviet Union, on March 27, 1922.
 The government executed his father, a commissar, only a few months before his birth.
 In 1923 he immigrated with his mother and grandmother to Brooklyn, New York, where his mother married Hyman Olitsky, whose name the artist eventually took (the "y" became an "i" in 1958, after it was misspelled on a public announcement).
 Olitski was deeply affected by an early experience of viewing the portraits of the Dutch old master painter Rembrandt van Rijn at the New York World's Fair in 1939, an event that solidified his artistic calling and strongly influenced his early style.
 He studied under Sidney Dickinson at the National Academy of Design in New York from 1939 to 1942, while simultaneously taking sculpture courses at the nearby Beaux Arts Institute of Design from 1940 to 1942.
 During this time he discovered abstract art at the Museum of Non-Objective Painting, an early incarnation of the Solomon R. Guggenheim Museum.